 Custodial Credit Risk.
 In the case of deposits, this is the risk that in the event of a bank failure, the District's deposits may not be returned to it.
 The District's investment policy states funds on deposit in excess of FDIC limits must be secure by some form of collateral, witnessed by written agreement and held at an independent-third party institution in the name of the District.
-At year-end, the entire amount of the bank balance of deposits was covered by federal depository or equivalent insurance.
+At year-end \$333,337 of the bank balance of the deposits was not covered by federal depository or equivalent insurance, and represents cash at paying agent for debt service payments.